 Step 2: Import your content to the new WordPress site

 To import data to your new website, you need to have WordPress installed on your new site to continue moving the blog.
 Most hosting providers come with an easy 1-click installation that allows you to install WordPress at a glance.

-A new page will appear where you install the official import plugin for WordPress.
+A new page will appear where you’ll install the official import plugin for WordPress.
 Scroll to the bottom and click on the Install Now link.

 WordPress will start installing the plugin without requiring you to leave the page.
-After plugin installation, the same link will change to Run Importer.
+After installing the plugin, the same link changes to Run Importer.
 Click on it to continue.

 Next, you’ll see two options (Import author & Import attachments), as shown in the screenshot below.
 WordPress allows you to choose which author you want to assign free blog posts.